Dataset Distillation with Infinitely Wide Convolutional Networks: Understanding KIP Images and Labels

-\textbf{Visual Analysis.} A visual inspection of our learned data leads to rich and intriguing observations in terms of interpretability.
+\textbf{Visual Analysis.} A visual inspection of our learned data leads to intriguing observations in terms of interpretability.
 Figure \ref{fig:before_and_after_train_cifar100} shows examples of KIP learned images from CIFAR-100.

-The resulting images often incorporate features associated with the respective class and can strongly deviate from the starting point (for example, classes \texttt{apple} and \texttt{bottle}, where initial image containing two objects turned into a distilled image containing a single object).
-Note that while our images appear less interpretable to the human eye than the ones produced by \cite{nguyen2021dataset} (Figure 2), they lead to a dramatic increase in performance over prior state of the art (Table \ref{table:baselines}).
+The resulting images are heterogeneous in terms of how they can be interpreted as distilling the data.
+For instance, the distilled apple image seems to consist of many apples nested within a possibly larger apple, whereas the distilled bottle image starts off as two bottles and before transforming into one, while other classes (like the beaver) are altogether visually indistinct.
 Investigating and quantifying aspects that make these images generalize so well is a promising avenue for future work.
 We show examples from other datasets in Figure \ref{fig:before_and_after_train}.

 In Figure \ref{fig:label_vs_no_label}, we compare MNIST KIP data learned with and without label learning.
-For the latter case with images and labels optimized jointly, images become less interpretable, while labels become more informative, encoding richer information than simple single-class affiliation.
-This consistently leads to superior KRR results, but appears to not be leveraged as efficiently in the neural network transfer setting (Table \ref{table:transfer_nn}).
+For the latter case with images and labels optimized jointly, while labels become more informative, encoding richer inter-class information, the images become less interpretable.
+This behavior consistently leads to superior KRR results, but appears to not be leveraged as efficiently in the neural network transfer setting (Table \ref{table:transfer_nn}).
 Experimental details can be found in \sref{sec:experimental_details}.

+\textbf{Dimensional Analysis.} We study the intrinsic dimension of KIP images and find that they tend to grow.
+Intrinsic dimension (ID) was first defined by \citet{1054365} as ``the number of free parameters required in a hypothetical signal generator capable of producing a close approximation to each signal in the collection''.
+In our context, it is the dimensionality of the manifold embedded into the image space which contains all the support images.
+Intuitively, simple datasets have a low ID as they can be described by a small number of coordinates on the low-dimensional data manifold.

+ID can be defined and estimated differently based on assumptions on the manifold structure and the probability density function of the images on this manifold (see \citep{CAMASTRA201626} for review).
+We use the ``Two-NN'' method developed by \citep{facco2017estimating}, which makes relatively few assumptions and allows to estimate ID only from two nearest-neighbor distances for each datapoint.